Which style of yoga?

 Vinyasa

-Saibh, Laurence, and Lynne teach Vinyasa classes.
-Eva and Fiona Brown teach Flow classes, which are Vinyasa-based.
+Eimear, Mia, and Erin teach Vinyasa classes.
+Eva teach Flow classes, which are Vinyasa-based.

 Yin